FAQ: Declaration on the Rights of Indigenous Peoples Act

 What has the B.C. government done so far to implement the principles of the UN Declaration?

-Work to implement the UN Declaration has been underway for the past two years:
+Work to implement the UN Declaration has been underway since 2017.
+This has included:

 - Investing in affordable housing for Indigenous peoples on- and off-reserve.

 - Working with Nations to make changes that help keep Indigenous children out of care, and with their families and communities.

 - Dedicating $50 million to revitalize Indigenous languages.